-In a bone marrow transplant, healthy stem cells are placed in your body to help your bone marrow start to work right.
+In a stem cell transplant, healthy stem cells are placed in your body to help your bone marrow start to work as it should.

-If the stem cells came from your own blood or bone marrow (autologous transplant), you may be able to receive part or even all of your treatment in an outpatient clinic.
-If you need to be in a hospital, you will not usually have to stay longer than 3 weeks.
+If the stem cells came from your own blood or bone marrow, this is called an autologous transplant.
+You may be able to get part or even all of your treatment in an outpatient clinic.
+If you need to be in a hospital, you probably won't have to stay longer than 3 weeks.

 If the stem cells came from another person (allogeneic transplant), you may spend 4 weeks or longer in the hospital.
 About 1 out of 4 people need to be readmitted within the first 3 months because of problems that may occur.

-When you receive someone else's stem cells, you need treatment with medicines to prevent your immune system from attacking the donor stem cells.
+When you receive someone else's stem cells, you need treatment with medicine.
+This medicine is used to prevent your immune system from attacking the donor stem cells.
 You may also take medicine to help prevent the donor cells from attacking your body.
-Most people who do not have an immune system reaction take these medicines for 2 to 6 months.
+Most people who don't have an immune system reaction take these medicines for 2 to 6 months.

-Problems from a stem cell transplant may include nausea and vomiting, diarrhea, mouth sores, hair loss, bleeding, and infection, such as pneumonia.
-A severe, often life-threatening infection can develop after a stem cell transplant.
+Problems from a stem cell transplant may include nausea and vomiting, diarrhea, mouth sores, hair loss, and bleeding.
+It can also cause an infection such as pneumonia.
+A severe, often life-threatening infection can occur after a stem cell transplant.
 You will need to take antibiotics for several months to prevent infection.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to feel better as quickly as possible.